Cooperative Extension with Jamon Glover: Children and Money

 When: Every Tuesday and Thursday from 11AM-1PM.
 Please enter through the Church Office entrance, and a volunteer will guide you through several rooms of the Tag Sale.

-Where: First United Methodist Church of Henderson, 114 Church St, Henderson, NC 27536
+Where: First United Methodist Church of Henderson, 114 Church St., Henderson, NC 27536

-Why: All proceeds from the Tag Sale ministry go to support the missions of the United Women in Faith.
-These missions include the following: Hand-in-Hand, Soup Kitchen, Pinkston Street Elementary Weekend Packs, Area Christians Together in Service (ACTS), the Boys & Girls Club, Lifeline, Community Partners of Hope, Good Neighbor Fund, YMCA Children’s Programs, NC Conference Missions, Methodist Home for Children, and United Methodist Committee on Relief (UMCOR).
+Why: All Proceeds from the Tag Sale ministry go to support the missions of the United Women in Faith.
+These missions include the following: Hand-in-Hand, Soup Kitchen, Pinkston Street Elementary Weekend Packs, Area Christians Together in Service (ACTS), the Boys & Girls Club, Lifeline, Community Partners of Hope, Good Neighbor Fund, YMCA Children’s Programs, NC Conference Missions, Methodist Home for Children, and the United Methodist Committee on Relief (UMCOR).

 •••••••••••••••••••••••••